Shawn Harrison – Founder & Co-Director

 Guy is also a professional photographer and contributed many of the photos on this website.
 He can often be found along the banks of the American River and along the nature trails of the Parkway near his home in Sacramento.
 There he photographs wildlife and scenery, and he regularly volunteers for local organizations that work to protect the American River Parkway.

 Michele is currently the Community Outreach Coordinator.
-Michele has been with Soil Born Farms for the past two years and supported the organization as a Second Year Apprentice in 2011 and the Greenhouse and Pack Coordinator in 2012.
+Michele started with Soil Born Farms in 2011 as a Second Year Apprentice and worked as the Greenhouse and Pack Coordinator in 2012.
 Prior to coming to Soil Born, she completed a Certificate in Organic Farming at Michigan State University and apprenticed at a small farm in Naperville, IL.
 Before landing on farming as her passion and path in life Michele had a diverse background of experiences; including, a Marketing degree from Northern Illinois University, working for several nonprofits, and 2 1/2 years of recovery work in New Orleans.

 Michelle was born and raised in Sacramento.
 She graduated from CSUS in 2012 with a degree in Food and Nutrition and a minor in Child Development.
 While attending college she also earned a certificate from CSUS in Family Life Education.
 Michelle was introduced to Soil Born Farms when selected for an internship related to her field of study and fell in love with the goals of improving healthy food access to all and making a difference within her community.
 Through a separate internship with the Sacramento Food Bank & Family Services, she has seen firsthand how important organizations like Soil Born Farms can be.
 Michelle has always had a passion for cooking and nutrition and has found a place where she can focus her education and interests simultaneously.